 Inquire with multiple businesses to determine a fair price for the job.
 Ask neighbors or friends for a recommendation if you know anyone who may have recently received a solar array installation.

 Solar panels will not cause any damage to your roof with the proper precautions.
 You should do extensive research before attempting to install them yourselves.

 If you don’t have the time or know-how to perform a DIY install, contact a solar professional in your area.
 The peace of mind that comes with a pro install is worth it!

-If you need off-grid power for a tiny home and purchase one of the EcoFlow Power Kits, you can expect a simple assembly guided by our experts or done for you by authorised and reputable installers.
+If you need off-grid power for a tiny home and purchase one of the EcoFlow Power Kits, you can expect a simple assembly guided by our experts or done for you by authorized and reputable installers.